Skip to content

 The Story Behind: Fentanyl (3 Part Series)

-This three-part series presented by RogersTV explores how the opioid and fentanyl crisis is affecting people in various cities in Ontario, Canada.
-The first video is largely focused on providing background information on what fentanyl is and how this dangerous drug has creeped into communities.
-One police officer talks about how “the misuse and abuse of fentanyl is a shared responsibility – it’s a public health situation that includes education, intervention, treatment, and enforcement.”
+This three-part series, presented by RogersTV, delves into the opioid and fentanyl crisis and its widespread impact on communities across Ontario, Canada.
+The first video provides essential background, explaining what fentanyl is and how it has insidiously infiltrated neighborhoods.
+A local police officer emphasizes that “the misuse and abuse of fentanyl is a shared responsibility — it’s a public health issue that involves education, intervention, treatment, and enforcement.”

 Crisis Next Door: The Fentanyl Epidemic in North Carolina

-Crisis Next Door shows how fentanyl has destroyed the lives of thousands of North Carolinians, what the state is doing to fight this epidemic and what more is needed to save lives.
-North Carolina is in the grip of a drug overdose epidemic, with fentanyl being the primary culprit.
-More than 4,000 people in North Carolina died from drug overdoses in 2021, the most substance abuse related deaths ever recorded in the state.
-According to the North Carolina Department of Health and Human Services (NCDHHS), 77% of those deaths involved fentanyl.”
+Crisis Next Door reveals the devastating toll fentanyl has taken on the lives of thousands of North Carolinians, examining both the state's response to this growing epidemic and the urgent actions still needed to save lives.
+North Carolina is grappling with a severe drug overdose crisis, with fentanyl at the forefront as the leading cause of death.
+In 2021, the state recorded over 4,000 drug overdose fatalities, the highest number of substance abuse-related deaths in its history.
+According to the North Carolina Department of Health and Human Services (NCDHHS), fentanyl was involved in 77% of those deaths.

 Stigmatic: Our Opioid Crisis (Stigma & Addiction)